 1 Section 6(b)(2) requires the Secretary to consider the criteria set forth in Section 6(b)(1) when extending controls in effect prior to July 12, 1985.
 In addition, the report must include the elements set forth in Sections 6(f)(2)(A) (purpose of the controls); 6(f)(2)(C) (consultation with industry and other countries); 6(f)(2)(D) (alternative means attempted); and 6(f)(2)(E) (foreign availability).

-4 When the United States implements controls without the imposition of corresponding restrictions by other countries, it is difficult to prevent reexports from third countries to the target country, to secure third country cooperation in enforcement efforts, and to detect violations abroad and initiate proper enforcement action.
-The relative ease or difficulty of identifying the movement of controlled goods or technical data is also a factor.
-Controls on items that are small, inexpensive, easy to transport or conceal, or that have many producers and end-users, are harder to enforce.
+4 When the United States implements controls without the imposition of corresponding restrictions by other countries, it is difficult to guard against reexports from third countries to the target country, to secure third country cooperation in enforcement efforts, and to detect violations abroad and initiate proper enforcement action.
+The relative ease or difficulty of items that are small, inexpensive, easy to transport or conceal, or that have many producers and end-users, are harder to enforce.